 Medical Billing & Coding Job Requirements

-For entry-level jobs in medical billing & coding, it is mandatory to complete a certification course or an associate’s degree program pertaining to medical billing & coding.
+For entry-level jobs in medical billing software & coding, it is mandatory to complete a certification course or an associate’s degree program pertaining to medical billing & coding.
 These programs would be introducing students to the frequently used classification systems like CPT, ICD-9, DSM-IV, and HCPCS.
 Students are supposed to complete a course in medical terminology & pathophysiology.
 They would receive adequate training in medical insurance.
 Moreover, medical coders need to possess a sound understanding of all the latest laws and ethics associated with medical billing, health insurance, and HIPAA (Health Insurance Portability and Accountability Act)

 As per the U.S. Bureau of Labor Statistics, employers would be looking for employees who possess certification in the specific field.
 However, this certification is not a compulsory prerequisite for this job.
 Certified Coding Assistant (CCA) is supposed to be the most popular certification examination that is operated via the AHIMA (American Health Information Management Association).
 This exam is usually, taken after graduating from a training program.
 After accumulating a few years’ work experience, the technicians would become eligible for taking the Certified Coding Specialist (CCS) examination that would be including either a hospital-based option or a physician-based.